CafeteriaGuild/KtDataTagLib/README.md

 val tag: CompoundTag = stack.orCreateTag // A CompoundTag you got from somewhere, does not matter where it came from val data = DummyData(tag)

-data.counter += 10 // I'll increment this counter because I'm such a random people println(data.counter) // > 10
+data.counter += 10 // I'll increment this counter because I'm such a random person println(data.counter) // > 10

 // Oh god my counter really incremented how is that possible